ConservationInternational/cplus-plugin/docs/developer/documentation.md

 Documentation is written using <a href="https://mkdocs.org/">mkdocs</a>.
 A detailed description on getting-started with mkdocs is available <a href="https://www.mkdocs.org/getting-started/">here</a>.
+Developer documentation will be created and generated using <a href="https://mkdocstrings.github.io/">mkdocstrings</a>.

 ## Install mkdocs